Mobile Phone Driving Offences - What to Do If You Are Caught on Your Phone While Driving

 Private fees

 If you wish, you can self-fund your legal representation.
 If this is the approach you would like to take, we can clearly explain all of the potential costs and our fee structures.
-Whether or not you receive legal aid funding, any contribution you make to your legal defence may be refunded if you are found not guilty.
+Whether or not you receive legal aid funding, your contribution to your legal defence may be refunded if you are found not guilty.

-However, you may not necessarily receive back the full amount of any fees you have paid.
-This is because the amount claimed is assessed by the relevant authority using rates laid down by the government for work actually and reasonably done at much lower legal aid rates often less than 20% of your actual costs.
+However, you may not necessarily receive back the total amount of any paid fees.
+This is because the amount claimed is assessed by the relevant authority using rates laid down by the government for work actually and reasonably done at much lower legal aid rates, often less than 20% of your actual costs.

 Frequently asked questions about mobile phone driving offences